 IDF_CLONE_SHALLOW: If this argument is set to a non-empty value,

---depth=1 --shallow-submodulesarguments will be used when performing
+--depth=1 --shallow-submodulesarguments are used when performing

-git clone.
-This significantly reduces the amount of data downloaded and the size of the resulting Docker image.
-However, if switching to a different branch in such a “shallow” repository is necessary, an additional
+IDF_CLONE_SHALLOW_DEPTH.
+Doing a shallow clone significantly reduces the amount of data downloaded and the size of the resulting Docker image.
+However, if switching to a different branch in such a "shallow" repository is necessary, an additional

 git fetch origin <branch>command must be executed first.